There are two types of people in this world: those who love to blog and those who don’t.

 6. Pull back the curtain on your company.

-Follow these best practices, and eventually we all will be frolicking through fields of flowers.
+Follow these best practices for blog post inspiration, and eventually we all will be frolicking through fields of flowers.
 Blog on!

 This blog post was originally published on 8/21/2015 and has been refurbished to reflect current best practices.